Data Law Navigator | Poland

 - Existing data protection rules of churches and religious associations (Article 91) – Yes

-In Poland, as in other EU member states, provisions of the GDPR are directly applicable which means that they are currently the primary source of rules for processing personal data and rights of individuals.
+In Poland, as in other EU member states, the provisions of the GDPR are directly applicable, which means that they are currently the primary source of rules for processing personal data and rights of individuals.

-The PDPA sets out the rules on data protection to an extent not specifically covered by the GDPR, which includes rules concerning certification mechanisms, procedural rules for approving codes of conduct, operation of the data protection regulator (the President) as well as procedural rules and rules of inspections by the regulator.
+The PDPA sets out the rules on data protection to an extent not specifically covered by the GDPR, which includes rules concerning certification mechanisms, procedural rules for approving codes of conduct, operation of the data protection regulator (the President of the Office of Personal Data Protection) as well as procedural rules and rules of inspections by the regulator.

-The President has enforcement powers towards entities violating the GDPR and the PDPA.
+The UODO has enforcement powers towards entities violating the GDPR, PDPA and the legal acts amended by the Introductory Act.

 For violations of data protection rules, administrative and, in some circumstances, also criminal sanctions may be imposed.

-Pursuant to the GDPR and corresponding data protection provisions under Polish law, the President may in particular:
+Pursuant to the GDPR and corresponding data protection provisions under Polish law, the UODO may in particular:

 - order the controller or the processor to comply with the data subject’s requests to exercise his or her rights;